 IEP and 504 Accommodations

 - Provide structured list of assignments for student to check off as completed.

-- Provide list of assignments in writing daily or weekly. (select timing that is best for students
+- Provide list of assignments in writing daily or weekly.

 - Adaptive writing utensils

 - Allow student to orally dictate to teacher long answers to writing assignments

 - Should allow student to transition to next class 2-3 minutes earlier to avoid crowded hallways.

 - Allow use of talk-to-text software for long written assignments.